Vincent1218/finantier-test-fe/README.md

 ### Developing
 1. Fetch API.
 2. Choose both [TwelveData](https://twelvedata.com/) and [Alpha Vantage](https://www.alphavantage.co/) as [Alpha Vantage](https://www.alphavantage.co/) do not provide `real-time data` and TwelveData](https://twelvedata.com/) do not provide `MarketCap`.
-3. Reconstruct data to suit the format of the graphing tool.
+3. Reconstruct data to suit the format of the graphing tool parameters.
 4. Displaying required data.
 5. Set timer to fetch data every `5 minutes` due to limited total amount of requests per day.
 6. *Changed the required `bid` & `ask` to `high` & `low` as API chosen is not from a broker.